H.W. v. France

 On 23 January 2025, the European Court of Human Rights (ECtHR) ruled in H.W. v.
-France that a French woman was not at fault for her divorce due to not engaging in sexual relations with her husband during their marriage.
+France (13805/21) that a French woman was not at fault for her divorce due to not engaging in sexual relations with her husband during their marriage.
 The ruling overturned a French court decision that deemed her failure to fulfil "marital duties" (devoir conjugal) as grounds for fault.

 Legal background

-The concept of "marital duty" (devoir conjugal) in French law has its origins in Catholic canon law which viewed marriage as a framework for sexual reproduction, meaning sexual intercourse between husband and wife was seen as obligatory.
+The concept of "marital duty" or "conjugal rights" (devoir conjugal) in French law has its origins in Catholic canon law which viewed marriage as a framework for sexual reproduction, meaning sexual intercourse between husband and wife was seen as obligatory.
 Article 215 of the Napoleonic Code (1804) says that "spouses mutually oblige themselves to a community of life".
 While the law does not explicitly mandate sexual relations, judges have interpreted it as such.

 This began to be criticised with the advent of the feminist movement in France.
 In 1990, Court of Cassation, France's highest court, authorised prosecution of spouses for rape or sexual assault (marital rape).